mindspore-ai/docs/tutorials/lite/source_en/architecture_lite.md

 <a href="https://gitee.com/mindspore/docs/blob/master/tutorials/lite/source_en/architecture_lite.md" target="_blank"><img src="https://gitee.com/mindspore/docs/raw/master/resource/_static/logo_source.png"></a>

+MindSpore Lite is an ultra-fast, intelligent, and simplified AI engine that enables intelligent applications in all scenarios, provides E2E solutions for users, and helps users enable AI capabilities.

+MindSpore Lite is divided into two parts: offline module and online module.
 The overall architecture of MindSpore Lite is as follows:

 ![architecture](./images/MindSpore-Lite-architecture.png)

+- Offline module:

-- **Frontend:** generates models.
-You can use the model building API to build models and convert third-party models and models trained by MindSpore to MindSpore Lite models.
-Third-party models include TensorFlow Lite, Caffe 1.0, and ONNX models.
+    - **3rd Model Parsers:** converts third-party models to a unified MindIR.
+Third-party models include TensorFlow, TensorFlow Lite, Caffe 1.0, and ONNX models.

-- **IR:** defines the tensors, operators, and graphs of MindSpore.
+    - **MindIR:** MindSpore device-cloud unified IR.

-- **Backend:** optimizes graphs based on IR, including graph high level optimization (GHLO), graph low level optimization (GLLO), and quantization.
-GHLO is responsible for hardware-independent optimization, such as operator fusion and constant folding.
-GLLO is responsible for hardware-related optimization.
+    - **Optimizer:** optimizes graphs based on IR, such as operator fusion and constant folding.

+    - **Quantizer:** quantization module after training.
 Quantizer supports quantization methods after training, such as weight quantization and activation value quantization.

-- **Runtime:** inference runtime of intelligent devices.
-Sessions are responsible for session management and provide external APIs.
-The thread pool and parallel primitives are responsible for managing the thread pool used for graph execution.
-Memory allocation is responsible for memory overcommitment of each operator during graph execution.
-The operator library provides the CPU, GPU and NPU operators.

-- **Micro:** runtime of IoT devices, including the model generation .c file, thread pool, memory overcommitment, and operator library.

-Runtime and Micro share the underlying infrastructure layers, such as the operator library, memory allocation, thread pool, and parallel primitives.
+    - **benchmark:** a tool set for testing performance and debugging accuracy.

+    - **Micro CodeGen:** a tool to directly compile models into executable files for IoT scenarios.

+- Online module:

+    - **Training/Inference APIs:** the unified C++/Java training inference interface for the device and cloud.

+    - **MindRT Lite:** lightweight online runtime, it supports asynchronous execution.

+    - **MindData Lite:** used for the device-side data processing.

+    - **Delegate:** agent for docking professional AI hardware engine.

+    - **Kernels:** the built-in high-performance operator library which provides CPU, GPU and NPU operators.

+    - **Learning Strategies:** device-side learning strategies, such as transfer learning.